The Date I Met On Public Transport & Married

 I was bored and, admittedly, a bit lonely.
 So we went for a drink, me still doing my Costanza experiment — no filter, outrageous things spewing from my mouth.

 I was liberated, he was bemused.
-The pub closed and we smoked rollies in front of a petrol station, before exchanging numbers.
+The bar closed and we smoked hand-rolled cigarettes on a side street, before exchanging numbers.

 Long story short: We got married in 2018 and are madly in love.